cs207team3/cs207-FinalProject/README.md

 ----

 ### New Feature - A Chemkin Webapp:
 The newest exciting feature of this library is an accompanying webapp found at [http://chemkin.pythonanywhere.com/](http://chemkin.pythonanywhere.com/).
 The webapp includes all the code inherent to this library, but offers the convenience of a browser based application and eliminates the need to install this library ahead of time.
-You can upload a porperly formatted .xml file just like with the library and receive the same reaction rate outputs as using this library.
+You can upload a properly formatted .xml file just like with the library and receive the same reaction rate outputs as using this library.

 **Webapp Usage:**